jhajduga/jhajduga/README.md

 - [My Website (Work in Progress)](https://home.agh.edu.pl/~jhajduga/)

 ## 📸 Photography
 I'm deeply engaged in photography, with primary interests in **street photography**, as well as macro and portrait photography (especially cosplay).
-Check out my photography projects, highlighting both artistic expression and important social causes!
+Check out my photography projects (In future on my website - Work in Progress)!

 ---